Astral Chain: Story

-Following Noah's destruction, Chimera attacks begin to decrease drastically, allowing humans to consider leaving the Ark and repopulating the Earth.
-Alicia and Jin put Neuron back together, with Olive as interim commander, and the task force continues to handle the few Chimera attacks that still occur on the Ark.
-Akira is also revealed to have survived through one of their remaining clones, having been transplanted memories by Brenda using traces found in the original's Legion.
+Following Noah's destruction, chimera attacks begin to decrease drastically, allowing humans to consider leaving the Ark and reclaiming the rest of Earth.
+Alicia and Jin put Neuron back together, with Olive as interim commander, and the task force continues to handle the few chimera attacks that still occur on the Ark.
+A remaining Akira clone is given the original Akira's memories by Brenda using traces found in their Legion, effectively resurrecting them, and the Legionis resolves to keep fighting by their side.

 Development

 The development of Astral Chain preceded the release of Nier: Automata, with PlatinumGames estimating that the game had been in the works for roughly five years between its conceptualizing and eventual release.
 With the assistance of former Scalebound and PlatinumGames producer Jean Pierre Kellams, the game was pitched to Nintendo after the company requested the development of a new game with high difficulty.
 Despite comparisons to Scalebound's dual-character gameplay, PlatinumGames producer Atsushi Inaba has explained that the two games are very different in concept, and sees Astral Chain as an evolution of their previous action games.
 Internally, the company refers to the game as a "synergetic action game".
 Takahisa Taura was appointed as director due to his previous work on Nier: Automata, and the company's belief that they need to foster multiple directors that can bring a different flavor for each of their individual projects.

-Astral Chain was initially envisioned as a fantasy game where the player would utilize magic, however at Nintendo's recommendation the game was changed to a cyberpunk setting as they felt it would make for a more unique setting.
+Astral Chain was initially envisioned as a fantasy game where the player would utilize magic, however at Nintendo's recommendation the game was changed to a cyberpunk setting as they felt it would be more unique.
 Taura explained that the game's setting was inspired by various anime such as Ghost in the Shell and Appleseed, as well as the works of Masakazu Katsura, who was hired to be the game's character designer.
 While the ability to play as male or female was always intended as an option, the game initially did not feature twin protagonists in the project's early stages.
 The decision to make the lead characters twins came about from ideas based on Katsura's concept sketches for the protagonists.
 The inclusion of character customization was also done to help the player immerse themselves into the world.